TurboK234/Path2URL_AHK/README.md

 AutoHotkey script to convert a filename (with path) to a canonical URL

 TODO:
--drag and drop support
+* drag and drop support
--copy to clipboard button
+* copy to clipboard button
--include .exe version to be used on systems with no AutoHotkey installed
+* include .exe version to be used on systems with no AutoHotkey installed